|Case:||Stainless steel with screw-back and shooting star medallion|

 |Movement:||A. Schild automatic Cal.
 1701, 25 Jewels|

 Description: This is a mid-1960s example of a Rado 56-H chronometer, and the only one I have seen with silver markers and dial in a steel case.
 Other examples have been seen in 18k or gold-plated cases with gold or silver dial featuring gold markers.
 This watch has a typical Rado case in the style of contemporary watches, such as the Golden Horse, but where those watches have a sea-horse emblem on the case back, the 56-H has an image of a shooting star above the earth.
-The significance of the model name and the image is described in my article on early Rado chronometers, found elsewhere on this site (coming soon).
+The significance of the model name and the image is described inmy article on early Rado chronometers at the NAWCC website.

 Photos: Click for larger images (photos 4, 7-9 courtesy RGM Watch Co.)

 *Click here to see an excerpt about a similar Rado from Fritz Von Osterhausen's book Wristwatch Chronometers (Callwey Verlag, Munich, 1996).
 A gallery of promotional materials related to early Rado chronometers, including 56-H chronometers can be viewed by clicking here.

 Note: More specific information pertaining to the manufacture/issue date of this and other 56-H watches is welcome.
 Also, I am always seeking 56-H watches and parts--including boxes and paperwork.
 I have a personal mission to preserve these watches, especially those which have been removed from their gold cases.

 Text and images © C. Bradley Jacobs, WatchCarefully.com unless otherwise indicated